NovatecConsulting/technologyconsulting-showcase-manufacturedomain/README.md

 - replace formerly existing MDB/JMS code with REST clients to other domains (order, supplier)
 - Better REST Responses including status codes
 - some validations to avoid NPE's
-- add integration tests to EAR project
+- add more integration tests to EAR project
 - add authentication and authorization